gadhya12/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [HTML,CSS,JavaScript]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [pure HTML,CSS,JavaScript]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [HTML,CSS,JavaScript]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS code,web browser]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [laptop,internet connection,mobile device,storage]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]
+- Specifications: [Platform: Web-based application (accessible via browser on PC or mobile).
+Frontend: Built with HTML, CSS, and JavaScript.
+Backend (Optional for Future): Node.js with Express.js and MongoDB for storing job listings.
+Live Location Feature: Uses Browser Geolocation API + OpenStreetMap API to detect user city automatically.
+Job Search: Filters jobs based on age and location.
+UI/UX: Clean, responsive design with floating cards to show jobs (antigravity effect).
+Accessibility: Can be used by widows of any age with simple form inputs.
+Device Compatibility: Desktop, tablet, and mobile-friendly.]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [job search:widows can find job based on age and location]
-- Feature 2: [Description]
+- Feature 2: [live location detector]
-- Feature 3: [Description]
+- Feature 3: [responsive design]
-- Feature 4: [Description]
+- Feature 4: [easy to use]

 ---